Qeps/stm32wb55_bt/README.md

 ### Stage 2 - Bluetooth Low Energy Management

 A central BLE manager module was implemented to handle scanning, device discovery, connection lifecycle management, and basic data exchange.
 This module serves as the single point of interaction with the BLE stack, encapsulating platform-specific details and exposing a clean, consistent API to the UI layer.

+### Stage 3 - User Interface and Screen Responsibilities

+The application consists of three main screens, each with a clearly defined role:

+- **Device List Screen**
+  Responsible for initiating BLE scans and displaying discovered devices in real time.
+It reflects scanning state and device availability without embedding communication logic.

+- **Device Control Screen**
+  Manages the connection lifecycle (connect and disconnect) and provides a control interface for sending commands to the selected device.
+User actions are mapped to BLE operations via the manager layer.

+- **Logs Screen**
+  Displays a chronological view of BLE events and data exchange.
+This screen acts as a diagnostic tool, enabling analysis of communication flow and simplifying debugging on both the application and firmware sides.

+Each screen is implemented as an independent component, allowing future extensions or refactoring with minimal impact on the rest of the application.

+### Stage 4 - Diagnostics and Maintainability

+The final stage focused on improving code clarity, consistency, and observability.
+A structured logging mechanism was introduced to provide insight into BLE operations, effectively acting as a software-level logic analyzer for communication.
+The resulting architecture is ready for extension with additional BLE services, characteristics, or advanced application logic.